A successful data management and BI strategy must answer some key questions, such as:

 Why ETL Is Important for Data Integration?

 Since its introduction, ETL engine development has become a ubiquitous process in the world of data processing and management.
 From preparing large and disparate datasets for business intelligence and analytics to handling complex data integration scenarios, the use of ETL products is broadening beyond simple data movements.
+Hence, it is of utmost importance to have an ETL engine that can perform the ETL process easily on these complex integration scenarios?

 ETL and Data Migration